gerardroche/gerardroche.github.io/src/2023/06/06/neovintageous-visual-bells/index.md

 aside: false
 tags: vim sublime-text neovintageous
 title: NeoVintageous - Visual Bells
-excerpt: "NeoVintageous supports three types of vim visual bell.
+description: "NeoVintageous supports three types of vim visual bell.
 The setting vintageous_bell allows you to choose the style for the visual bell."
 lastUpdated: false
 ---